enkidevs/curriculum/sql/dql/basic-queries/where-2.md

 WHERE NOT name = 'Charmander';
 ```

-This statement shows all rows **except** for the one where name is equal to 'Charmander'.
-In our case, this query would return all our records (rows) as we do not have any entries with the `name` 'Charmander'.
+This statement shows all rows **except** for the one where name is equal to `'Charmander'`.
+In our case, this query would return all our records (rows) as we do not have any entries with the `name` `'Charmander'`.

 You can also use parenthesis to construct complex expressions, like so: